 The research study is focused particularly on the analytical and descriptive type.
-In the context of Nepal, the study is to be theoretical because VAT is a new tax system in Nepal.
-The study has tried to analyze and describe the survey results.
-The survey opinion of different respondents regarding various aspects of VAT.
+In the context of Nepal, the study is to be theoretical because Vat is a new tax system in Nepal.
+The study has tried to analyze and describe the survey results and the survey opinions of different respondents regarding various aspects of VAT.
 In short, the study has followed the analytical descriptive research design which has been supported by the following factors:

-1.7.1 Nature and Sources of data
+1.7.1 Nature and Sources of Data

-The primary as well as secondary sources of data will be collected in order to achieve the real and fact result.
-The major source of data is as follows:
+The primary as well as secondary sources of data have been collected in order to achieve the real and fact result.
+The major sources of data are as follows:

-i) Primary Sources of Data The primary data will be collected within Kathmandu valley from those respondents who are representing from various sectors i. e. tax administration, tax experts, businessmen/traders and consumer.
+A. Primary Sources of Data

+The primary data have been collected from those respondents who are representing from various sectors i.e. Tax Administration, Tax Experts, Businessmen/Traders and Consumer.